When I started posting pictures of my semester, so many people said: “I never wanted to go to Russia until I started seeing your pictures”.

 I was shocked to realize that Russia wasn’t the most popular European country.
 After a week of living there, I couldn’t believe that it wasn’t everyone’s first choice.
 Why wasn’t the world rushing to come to see this place?
 For the girls in my group, it was the same deal.

-About half wanted Russia from the beginning, and about half had preferred to go somewhere else in Europe but got a spot in Russia.
+About half wanted Russia from the beginning, and about half had preferred to go somewhere else in Europe but got a spot in Russia because other countries already had all the spots assigned out when they applied.
 But by the end?
 Everyone was absolutely head over heels for this country for a bunch of reasons.
 Get ready to just skim the surface of why Russia is the underrated spot you just have to come and see for yourself.

 What I Wish I Knew Before Going To Russia